-As stated in [19, 11, 1], in a sample of polymorphic worm we can identify the following components:
+As stated in [20, 11, 1], in a sample of polymorphic worm we can identify the following components:

-- Protocol framework.
+Protocol framework.
 To infect new hosts and continue their spread, worms have to exploit a given vulnerability.
 This vulnerability, in many cases, is associated with a particular application code and execution path in this code.
-This execution path can be activated by few, or more often one, types of particular protocol request. - Exploit bytes.
+This execution path can be activated by few, or much often one, types of particular protocol request.

+Exploit bytes.
 These bytes are used by the worm to exploit the vulnerability.
-They are necessary for the correct execution of the attack. - Worm body.
+They are necessary for the correct execution of the attack.

+Worm body.
 These bytes contain instructions executed by the worm instances on new infected victims.
-In polymorphic worms these bytes can assume different values in each instance. - Polymorphic decryptor.
-The polymorphic decryptor decodes the worm body and starts its execution. - Others bytes.
+In polymorphic worms these bytes can assume different values in each instance.

+Polymorphic decryptor.
+The polymorphic decryptor decodes the worm body and starts its execution.

+Others bytes.
 These bytes do not affect the successfully execution of both the worm body and exploit bytes.

-Content-based signature generation approaches rely upon the presence of invariant bytes in some of the identified components.
-Some of these components, for their nature, offer high chance of finding these invariant sequences which are useful for the signature generation purpose.
+Content-based signatures generation approaches rely upon invariance presence in some of the identified components.
+Some of these components, for their nature, offer high chance of invariant bytes sequences presence, invariant sequences that are useful for signatures generation.